Get Ready for Spring with this 20-Minute In-Home Cardio Workout

 Minutes 0-1: Warm Up/Front Lunges

 Clear a path in your living room and perform deep lunges.
 Start by stepping far forward with your right leg, bending your right knee until it’s over your right toes, and keeping your back leg straight.
 Push through the ball of your left foot and swing left leg far forward, landing in a low lunge on your left side.
-You will perform lunges for 60 seconds.

 Minutes 1-3: Side Lunges